redis/redis-doc/topics/modules-api-ref.md

     int RedisModule_AuthenticateClientWithUser(RedisModuleCtx *ctx, RedisModuleUser *module_user, RedisModuleUserChangedFunc callback, void *privdata, uint64_t *client_id);

-Authenticate the current context's user with the provided redis acl user.
+Authenticate the current context's user with the provided Redis ACL user.
 Returns `REDISMODULE_ERR` if the user is disabled.

 See authenticateClientWithUser for information about callback, client_id,